Ibrahroot/Ibrahroot/README.md

 <h2 align="left">Hi 👋!
-My name is Ibrahim and I'm a Cyber Crime Investigator, from Saudi Arabia</h2>
+My name is Ibrahim and I'm a Cyber threat specialist, from Saudi Arabia</h2>

 ###